Faiza Gillani

 Faiza Gillani is a Pakistani television, theatre and film actress known for her character roles.
 She made her on-screen debut in 1996, and her notable supporting roles were in the dramas Ullu Baraye Farokht Nahi, Sannata, Deewangi and Prem Gali.
 She made her cinematic debut with 2019 crime thriller Laal Kabootar.

 Career

-Gillani mader her acting debut in 1996 with Pakistan Television Corporation's Ranjish.
+Gillani made her acting debut in 1996 with Pakistan Television Corporation's Ranjish.

 In 2023, she portrayed a salon owner, Babra, in Serial Killer.
 A reviewer from DAWN Images hailed her performance as "simply exceptional", and further opined that her "extraordinary range in bringing Babra to life is truly impressive."